 On June 6, 2018, the Company entered into an employment agreement with Mr. Schmitt (for purposes of this section, the "employment agreement").
 Under the employment agreement, Mr. Schmitt's compensation will consist of an initial base salary of \$800,000 and an annual target bonus set at 100% of base salary, with a maximum possible bonus of 200% of base salary.
-Mr. Schmitt received a signing bonus of \$413,000 (which was subject to increase if the effective date occurs after September 1, 2018) and 25,000 restricted shares of Company common stock, which will vest equally on each of the first, second and third anniversaries of the grant date.
-In addition, the Company will grant Mr. Schmitt options to purchase up to 100,000 shares of Company common stock which options will have an exercise price equal to the closing stock price of the Company's common stock on the grant date and will vest on each of the first, second, and third anniversaries of the grant date.
+Mr. Schmitt received a signing bonus of \$413,000 and 25,000 restricted shares of Company common stock, which vested equally on each of the first, second and third anniversaries of the grant date.
+In addition, the Company granted Mr. Schmitt options to purchase up to 100,000 shares of Company common stock which options have an exercise price equal to the closing stock price of the Company's common stock on the grant date and vested on each of the first, second, and third anniversaries of the grant date.

-Pursuant to the employment agreement, in February 2020, Mr. Schmitt received an additional equity grant valued at approximately \$1.4 million at the time of the grant which grant was designed similarly to the design used for other executive employees of the Company.
-Following 2020, Mr. Schmitt shall continue to participate in the Company's employee incentive programs, as administered by the Compensation Committee of the Board.
+Pursuant to the employment agreement, in February 2020, Mr. Schmitt received an additional equity grant valued at approximately \$1.4 million at the time of the grant which was designed similarly to the design used for other executive employees of the Company.
+Following 2020, Mr. Schmitt has continued to participate in the Company's employee incentive programs, as administered by the Compensation Committee of the Board.

-In addition to the employment agreement, Mr. Schmitt entered into the Company's Restrictive Covenants Agreement and will participate in the Executive Severance Plan.
+In addition to the employment agreement, Mr. Schmitt entered into the Company's Restrictive Covenants Agreement and participates in the Executive Severance Plan.
 Mr. Schmitt's entitlement to termination benefits, if any, and his continuing obligations to the Company following any termination will be determined by the Executive Severance Plan and the Restrictive Covenants Agreement.

-The Company does not have employment agreements with any of its other NEOs, but each NEO is a participant in the Severance Plan, which is discussed in greater detail on pages 53 to 54 of this Proxy Statement under a Section entitled "Potential Payments upon Termination, Change of Control, Death or Disability."
+The Company does not have employment agreements with any of its other NEOs, but each NEO is a participant in the Severance Plan, which is discussed in greater detail on pages 54 to 56 of this Proxy Statement under a Section entitled "Potential Payments upon Termination, Change of Control, Death or Disability."